p5150j/novela-hugo-starterZ/content/post/2019-04-30-why-we-built-a-company-before-a-product.md

 ls - la
 ```

 You'll see a HelloPhotogrammetry executable you can run as a CLI tool.
-Let run it with no arguments and see what are options are!!
+Lest run it with no arguments and see what are options are!!

     ./HelloPhotogrammetry
+    more needed

 You can see it gives us some USAGE details:

-    import React from "react";
-    import { ThemeProvider } from "theme-ui";
-    import theme from "./theme";

-    export default props => (
-      <ThemeProvider theme={theme}>{props.children}</ThemeProvider>
-    );

     USAGE: hello-photogrammetry <input-folder> <output-filename> [--detail <detail>] [--sample-ordering <sample-ordering>] [--feature-sensitivity <feature-sensitivity>]
+    ok now what

 # This is a primary heading